You’re about to learn how to shape stubble like a consummate professional, all from the comfort of your own home.

 - Now visualize a U-shaped curve that runs from earlobe to earlobe, passing through this point above your Adam’s apple.
 Allow the curve to slant upwards in each direction, almost following the angle of the bottom jaw.
 Be careful not to allow it to become too “V-shaped” though.

-- Using the naked blade of your beard trimmer, outline this line and trim everything beneath it as short as it can go.
+- Outline this line and trim everything beneath it as short as it can go.

 What you’ve just visualized and trimmed, my friend, is your neckline.